Opana (Oxymorphone) Addiction: Side Effects, Detox, Withdrawal, and Treatment

 What Is Opana (Oxymorphone)?

-Oxymorphone is a schedule II controlled substance and an opioid analgesic that is used to treat moderate to severe pain.
-This medication is very effective at treating pain but it is also commonly misused and abused due to its ability to provide a powerful high when taken recreationally.
+Oxymorphone is a schedule II controlled substance.
+It is an opioid painkiller used to treat moderate to severe pain.
+This medication works well for treating pain.
+However, many people misuse it because it can create a strong high when used recreationally.

 Oxymorphone works by attaching to nerve receptors in the brain and increasing the body’s threshold to pain.
 It also changes the way the pain is experienced and perceived.
 When abused, it creates intense feelings of euphoria and relaxation, as well as pain relief.

-Oxymorphone was sold under the brand name Opana, but in June of 2017, the FDA asked the manufacturer to remove it from the U.S. market due to high rates of abuse and the ongoing opioid epidemic in America.
-Opana ER was removed from the U.S. market in July of 2017, but doctors may still legally prescribe generic versions of extended-release oxymorphone tablets in the U.S.
+Oxymorphone was sold as Opana.
+In June 2017, the FDA asked the maker to take it off the U.S. market.
+This was due to high abuse rates and the ongoing opioid crisis in America.
+Opana ER was taken off the U.S. market in July 2017.
+However, doctors can still legally prescribe generic versions of extended-release oxymorphone tablets in the U.S.

 Slang for Opana